ISISComputingGroup/mockito/README.md

 https://code.google.com/p/mockito/downloads/list and insert it into the build.

 Steps:

-    * In Eclipse expand the org.mockito plug-in
-    * Right-click on the plug-in and select "Import..."
+    * In Eclipse, right-click on the org.mockito plug-in and select delete and DO NOT select "Delete project contents on disk."
-    * Select General->Archive File and click "Next"
+    * Select New->Other->Plug-in Development->Plug-in from Existing JAR Archives
-    * Browse to the downloaded JAR and click "Finish"
+    * Select "Add External..." and choose the downloaded JAR
-    * This should import all the necessary files
+    * Enter org.mockito as the project name

 To build the P2 site, run the build.bat file from the command line.
 The P2 site files are located in \org.mockito.p2\target\repository\